Golden angle: Golden angle in nature

 The angle between successive florets in some flowers is the golden angle.

 Animation simulating the spawning of sunflower seeds from a central meristem where the next seed is oriented one golden angle away from the previous seed.

 The golden angle plays a significant role in the theory of phyllotaxis; for example, the golden angle is the angle separating the florets on a sunflower.
 Analysis of the pattern shows that it is highly sensitive to the angle separating the individual primordia, with the Fibonacci angle giving the parastichy with optimal packing density.

 Mathematical modelling of a plausible physical mechanism for floret development has shown the pattern arising spontaneously from the solution of a nonlinear partial differential equation on a plane.

+Straightedge and compass construction

+As its sine and cosine are transcendental numbers, the golden angle cannot be constructed using a straightedge and compass.
+Artist Almada Negreiros discovered an approximate construction that is accurate to 0.11°.